Yale Center for Research Computing (YCRC) HPC Policies

 Please see the YCRC website for further details.

-Network Infrastructure: Yale operates a high-performance network infrastructure in support of research computing and HPC.
-A 100-Gbps Science Network physically connects the HPC datacenter and the two research storage facilities.
+Throughout its campus, Yale operates a high-performance network infrastructure in support of research computing and HPC.
+The 100-Gbps Science Network connects the HPC datacenter and the main campus.
 It also provides a direct connection to the Internet2 through a non-firewalled Science DMZ, currently running at 10 Gbps, but scalable up to 100 Gbps should that be required in the future.
 Virtual LAN technology is used to segregate access and applications on the network, and 10-Gbps connections are provided via the VLANs to a number of individual laboratory and departmental storage and server facilities.

-File-sharing Infrastructure: Yale has a site license for the Globus file transfer and sharing software.
-The YCRC supports a number of endpoints on the HPC clusters.
-Other Yale departments and laboratories may provide endpoints supported by departmental or IT staff.
-All endpoints are connected to Yale’s Science Network and Science DMZ to facilitate high-speed data transfer and sharing among Yale, national supercomputing facilities, and other universities with whom Yale researchers collaborate world-wide.
+To facilitate high-speed data transfers, the YCRC holds a site license for the Globus file transfer and sharing software.
+The YCRC supports a number of Globus endpoints for the HPC clusters.
+Other Yale departments and laboratories can create endpoints supported by departmental or IT staff.
+All endpoints are connected to Yale’s Science Network and Science DMZ, enabling high-speed data transfers among Yale, national supercomputing facilities, and other universities with whom Yale researchers collaborate world-wide.